 In short, this means that having a higher amount of written content improves keyword density and keyword variety.
 In plain English?
 This means that clients are likelier to find your site if you appear in relevant results on their preferred search engine.
 Having subtitles or captions also improves how people will stay engaged all the way by 80%.
 That’s a huge difference!

 So, what if you want to get your videos subtitled or transcribed?
 What if you want to get started in this world?

 Some things to look out for when hiring subtitling services

 You may want to go with a freelancing platform to get your subtitling on.
 There’s nothing wrong with that, but always check the freelancer’s qualifications thoroughly.
 Know that they’re native or native-level and know their way around the language that they’re translating into.
 Familiarity with subtitling software and conventions are also a must.
 Mistranslated or inappropriate content will hurt a brand even faster than having a bad product or presentation.

-If you want to go with our recommendations, though, what about some popular subtitling services we know you can bet on?
+If you want to go with our recommendations, though, what about some other popular subtitling services that are OK?

 Rev is a really well-known subtitling, translation, and captioning service.
 Clients can attain content with acceptable quality with fast turnaround time and minimal investment.
 Prices are as low as $1 per minute of transcribed or captioned audio.
 Translated subtitles have a price between $3-7 per minute, depending on language and complexity.